Abrar-Mustakim/Abrar-Mustakim/README.md

 # Activities:
 <ul>
-  <li>Working as an Senior Executive in the department of Research and Project Management(RPM) at ROBOTICS CLUB OF BRAC UNIVERSITY(ROBU)</li>
+  <li>Working as Senior Executive in the department of Research and Project Management(RPM) at ROBOTICS CLUB OF BRAC UNIVERSITY(ROBU)</li>
 </ul>

 # Social Media